calculix/CalculiX-Examples/Test/Supports1/README.md

 # Supports using distributing coupling
-Tested with CGX 2.16 / CCX 2.15 / Gmsh 4.4.1
+Tested with CGX 2.19 / CCX 2.19 / Gmsh 4.9.3

-+ Use of distributing coupling to model bearings of a shaft
++ Use of distributing coupling to model bearings of a shaft (doesn not work any more in 2.19, needs to be converted to meanrot MPC)
++ cad2fbd not tested in 2.19
 + Modal analysis